rtaibah/dubai-font-cdn/README.md

 This is a poor-man's CDN for the Arabic [Dubai Font](http://www.dubaifont.com/site?lang=en).
+You do not need to clone this repo to use it.
+See [How to Use](https://developers.google.com/web/fundamentals/getting-started/principles/).

 ## How to Use
 Import the font into your project: